zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 adb forward tcp:50051 tcp:50051
 ```

-- Open the app library in Quest, select "Unknown sources" from the dropdown on the top-rigtht corner.
+- Open the app library in Quest, select "Unknown Sources" from the dropdown on the top-rigtht corner.
 - Launch Zen Mirror from the list.
 ![choose_zen_mirror](choose_zen_mirror.png "image_tooltip")